mfwolffe/mfwolffe.github.io/_pages/music.md

   </ul>
 </section>

-<h2 id="Bio" class="larger-heading">Bio and Background</h2>
+<h2 id="Bio" class="larger-heading">Musical Background</h2>
   <div class="squarefix">
     <div>
       <p>
         I began practicing music seriously in the sixth grade after deciding to learn the tuba.
 I had started on trumpet but didn't enjoy it due to difficulties with embouchure.
 Developing tuba 'chops', for me at least, was more forgiving.
 As one might expect, the tuba parts in the pieces our sixth grade band was performing were not very exciting, and sheet music around 2007, let alone free sheet music, was not as ubiquitous as it is today.
 So I had to learn to transpose and transcribe pretty early on if I hoped to play any exciting rep.
       </p>
       <p>
         Our band director recommended I take private lessons and so I started studying with Joe Eggebeen.
-He must have heard something in my playing, as he quickly started encouraging me to audition for the regional band.
-I don't know how, but I placed first in the audition, and from then onward music became my priority.
+He encouraged me to audition for the regional band a few months into our weekly lessons, and I reluctantly agreed to try.
+I somehow placed first in the audition, and from then onward music was my priority.
 I discovered figures like Leonard Bernstein, who led me to discover the full scope of roles low brass can take on in an orchestra.
       </p>
     </div>
     <div>